kelseyroche/fourth-wing-quiz/README.md

 	•	Inspired by Fourth Wing by Rebecca Yarros
 	•	Dragon art created by me using Canva
 	•	Animations powered by Framer Motion

-Let me know if you’d like a shorter version or want to include deployment instructions for something like Render!